IABTechLab/uid2docs/docs/getting-started/gs-credentials.md

 - **Subscription ID**: This value identifies your site to the UID2 service.
 - **Public key**: This value is used for encryption.

-Unlike the API key and client secret, the Subscription ID and public key do not have to be kept secure.

 When you're implementing UID2 on the client side, by using the UID2 JavaScript SDK or Prebid, provide the values to the SDK or to Prebid as part of configuration.

+Notes:

+- Unlike the API key and client secret, the Subscription ID and public key do not have to be kept secure.

+- The values are valid for a specific [environment](gs-environments.md).
+If you're using both the integration and production environments, you'll get a set of credentials for each environment.

 ## Refreshing Credentials